 Svend has litigated claims and advised companies on permitting and other issues arising under all of the major environmental statutes.
-In addition to permitting and compliance issues under the Clean Air Act, Clean Water Act, and RCRA, this has included a wide variety of matters under the Endangered Species Act, as well as litigation over the adequacy of environmental assessment and impact statements under NEPA and its state law counterparts.
-He has litigated cost recovery and natural resource damage claims under CERCLA and state law.
-He also has advised utilities on TSCA requirements, and helped utilities negotiate the fish and wildlife mitigation measures for hydroelectric projects.
-Svend routinely handles appeals involving environmental matters, having argued cases in the Fifth, Ninth, and Federal Circuit Courts of Appeals and the State courts in Washington and Alaska, and participated in appellate proceedings in the Third, Sixth, and D.C.
+In addition to permitting and compliance issues under the Clean Air Act, Clean Water Act, RCRA and the Endangered Species Act, he has assisted wind project developers with issues under the Migratory Bird Treaty Act and the Bald & Golden Eagle Protection Act, and he has litigated claims under the Federal Land Policy Management Act, NEPA, and its state law counterparts.
+He also has litigated cost recovery and natural resource damage claims under CERCLA and state law.
+He also has helped utilities negotiate the fish and wildlife mitigation measures for hydroelectric projects.
+Svend routinely handles appeals involving environmental matters, having argued appeals in the Fifth, Ninth, and Federal Circuit Courts of Appeals and the State courts in Washington and Alaska, and participated in appellate proceedings in the Third, Sixth, and D.C.
 Circuits.

 - Lead trial counsel for an independent power developer in defending federal rights-of-way for a wind energy project in California’s Imperial Valley, the first renewable energy project to deliver power over the Sunrise Powerlink.
 A total of six suits were filed against the project, five of them in federal district court.
 Defeated motions for temporary restraining orders and a preliminary injunction in three suits, which allowed construction to proceed and the close of project financing.
 Obtained favorable decisions on the merits in all five federal cases and the state court case.
 Three Ninth Circuit appeals are ongoing.